Permits for family members of Nordic citizens

 - If you are a cohabiting partner, spouse or registered partner the application can be submitted in Sweden.
 If you plan to marry or cohabit with someone in Sweden, the application is submitted outside of Sweden.

-- Permanent residence permit may be granted after two years in Sweden.
+- Permanent residence permit may be granted after three years in Sweden.

 - The permit may be recalled if the relationship ends.